AnnaToll/one-source-fe/README.md

     tty: true
 ```
 2. In the MongoDB connection string, add the correct username and password for the test database.
-3. Open Docker Desktop and run the following commands:
+3. Open Docker Desktop and run:
 ```bash
 cd <backend-repository>
 docker-compose up